 Jonathan Pollard – Extensive Experience Defending Non-Compete Cases

 Jonathan Pollard is competition lawyer based in Fort Lauderdale, Florida and the founder of Pollard PLLC.
 He focuses his practice on defending complex non-compete and trade secret claims.
 Over the past several years, Jonathan has developed a reputation as an authority on Florida non-compete law.
-He has an extensive track record of defending and winning complex, high-stakes non-compete cases.
-Over the years, Jonathan has been involved in hundreds of non-compete matters.
-Jonathan and his team routinely represent C-level executives, doctors, financial advisors, sales executives, other high-level employees who are switching companies or who have started their own ventures, and franchisees.
+He has an extensive track record of defending complex, high-stakes non-compete cases.
+Jonathan has been involved in hundreds of non-compete matters.
+Pollard PLLC routinely represents C-level executives, doctors, financial advisors, sales executives, other high-level employees who are switching companies or who have started their own ventures, and franchisees.
 He frequently defends profitable start-up ventures that have broken away from larger enterprises.
 Jonathan also has extensive experience representing individuals who sold businesses and then reentered the market with a new venture while subject to various restrictive covenants.
 Beyond litigation, Jonathan advises employees, companies, business owners and franchisees regarding restrictive covenant issues in connection with employment contracts, separation agreements, hiring decisions, employee poaching and raiding, and the purchase or sale of business interests.